The

 Private Sub Command1_KeyDown(KeyCode As Integer, Shift As

-Integer) Print "KeyDown" End Sub
+Print "KeyDown"

 Private Sub Command1_KeyPress(KeyAscii As Integer)

-Print "KeyPress" End Sub
+Print "KeyPress"

 Private Sub Command1_KeyUp(KeyCode As Integer, Shift As

-Integer) Print "KeyUp" End Sub
+Print "KeyUp"

 When the Command Button's KeyDown event will be

-executed, "KeyDown" will be printed on the form, When
+"KeyDown" will be printed on the form,

-the Command Button's KeyPress event will be executed, "KeyPress" will be
+the Command Button's KeyPress event will be executed,

-printed on the form, and when the Command Button's KeyUp event will be
+the Command Button's KeyUp event will be

-executed, "KeyUp" will be printed on the form.
+"KeyUp" will be printed on the form.

 Run the program,

 and click the button with the mouse.
-Nothing has happened.
-It's because

-the KeyDown, Key_Press, and KeyUp events are being executed Only when you
+the KeyDown, Key_Press, and KeyUp events are

 press a key on the keyboard.